hercules2004/elyx_assignment/docs/evaluation.md

+Here is the updated `docs/evaluation.md` with the **Heuristic Scoring** analysis integrated into the "Impact of Design Choices" section.

+---

 # 🧪 Evaluation & Results Analysis

 This document provides a comprehensive analysis of the **Adaptive Health Allocator**'s performance.
 It details the quantitative metrics achieved during simulation, interprets their significance for real-world application, and dissects the architectural decisions that directly contributed to these results.